Skip to main content

 How the English curriculum contributes to the school’s curriculum intent

-2. Vocabulary rich – Each of our schemes of learning will start with a challenging list of vocabulary (specifically chosen by our expert staff to enrich learning and deepen understanding) which will be mastered through a range of tasks that are embedded in pupils learning and developed over time.
+2. Vocabulary rich – Each of our schemes of learning will start with a challenging list of vocabulary (specifically chosen by our team to enrich learning and deepen understanding) which will be explicitly taught and mastered through a range of tasks that are embedded in pupils learning and developed over time.
+The vocabulary we choose give our students a rich and varied dialect with which they can express their thoughts with confidence.

-3. Aspiration – Through knowledge rich, diverse and wide-reaching texts, topics, discussions and experiential visits, students will be encouraged to develop knowledge and skills that will ensure a purposeful, ambitious, pupil-driven transition to life beyond AHS.
+3. Aspiration – Through knowledge rich schemes of learning, diverse and wide-reaching texts, discussions and experiential visits, students will be encouraged to develop knowledge and skills that will ensure a purposeful, ambitious, pupil-driven transition to life beyond AHS.

-4. Character building – Character is built through exploration of topics, text and experiences that develop pupils’ social, moral and cultural understanding; we deliver a curriculum that includes and promotes British Values and ensures employability skills of oracy and written communication are developed.
+4. Character building – Through exploration of topics, text and experiences that develop pupils’ social, moral and cultural understanding; characters are strengthened through a curriculum that includes and promotes British Values and ensures employability skills of oracy and written communication are developed.

 5. Love learning – Our students study engaging topics and texts that stretch their imagination and understanding of the world around them, developing skills of inquisition.
 A range of strategies are used in teaching designed to support, inspire and challenge pupils to become independent learners.
 As a department, and as a school, we encourage an understanding of the changing world and how learning is a life skill.
 We embed cross-curricular links wherever possible to empower pupils to demonstrate and deepen their knowledge and application of learning.